kirankumarkommu007/EMS/README.md

 ### 7. Access the Application

-- Once the application is running, you can access it at `http://localhost:3002` (or your specified port).
+- Once the application is running, you can access it at `http://localhost:3002` (or your desired port set in application properties).

 ---